noahehall/multicloud/opensource/apache/tinkerpop.md

       - we should instead review the aws graph notebook stuff/sagemaker notebooks
     - chapter 7: introducing gremlin server
       - gremlin server might actually be useful; revisit this after checking out aws graph project
+    - chapter 4: shiz we skipped
+      - author said the API is lame and hasnt been updated
+        - 4.16.
+Turning graphs into trees
+      - not supported by neptune: closures, lambdas, meta properties, graph object, gremlin variables
+        - 4.7.10.
+Adding properties to other properties (meta properties)
+        - 4.7.11.
+Using unfold and WithOptions with Meta Properties
+        - 4.12.
+Using Lambda functions
+        - 4.12.2.
+Using lambdas with sack steps
+        - 4.15.
+Using graph variables to associate metadata with a graph
+        - requires closures
+          - 4.12.4.
+Using regular expressions to do fuzzy searches
+          - 4.13.1.
+Creating a regular expression predicate
+          - 4.13.
+Creating custom tests (predicates)
+        - requires gremlin variables
+          - 4.17.
+Creating a sub graph

 ## TLDR!